chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 * ``amg aggregation threshold``, ``amg n cycles``, ``amg w cycles`` (if this is set to ``true``, W cycling is used, if ``false``, V cycling is used), ``amg smoother sweeps``, and ``amg smoother overlap`` are parameters used for the ``amg`` preconditioner only.

 .. seealso::
-	For more information about the ``amg`` solver parameters, the reader is referred to the deal.II documentation for the `AMG preconditioner <https://www.dealii.org/current/doxygen/deal.II/classTrilinosWrappers_1_1PreconditionAMG.html>`_ and its `Additional Data <https://www.dealii.org/current/doxygen/deal.II/structTrilinosWrappers_1_1PreconditionAMG_1_1AdditionalData.html>`_
+	For more information about the ``amg`` preconditioner parameters, the reader is referred to the deal.II documentation for the `AMG preconditioner <https://www.dealii.org/current/doxygen/deal.II/classTrilinosWrappers_1_1PreconditionAMG.html>`_ and its `Additional Data <https://www.dealii.org/current/doxygen/deal.II/structTrilinosWrappers_1_1PreconditionAMG_1_1AdditionalData.html>`_